-A fracture is the medical term for a broken bone.
-It occurs when excess force is placed on the bone, causing it to crack.
-A number of accidents can cause this type of injury, from car accidents, to slip and falls to workplace accidents.
+A fracture is a medical term for a broken bone. it occurs when excessive force is placed on the bone, causing it to crack.
+A number of accidents can cause this type of injury, from car accidents to slip and falls in workplace accidents.
 If you have suffered a fractured bone from someone else’s negligence, you deserve to be compensated.
-Call a Baltimore personal injury attorney today for a free consultation.
+Call a Maryland personal injury attorney today for a free consultation.

 Types of Fractures that You Can File a Lawsuit For

-Other types of fractures that are less heard of is an avulsion fracture, which is a muscle or ligament that pulls on the bone, causing it to fracture.
-Also, a stress fracture, which can be caused by repeated strain placed on the bone.
+Another type of fracture that is less heard of is an avulsion fracture, which is a muscle or ligament that pulls on the bone, causing it to fracture.
+Also, a stress fracture can be caused by repeated strain placed on the bone.
 Finally, a transverse fracture is a straight break across the bone.
 If you have been diagnosed with having any of these types of fractures after an accident involving another party, you may be eligible for compensation.

 Symptoms of Fractures